southsideblock15/Sn0w-babric/README.md

 # Where u will go
  im focusing on college where im studying digital forensics and my girlfriend whom i love very much.
 I also have a brand new pc and have been enjoying playing games I havent been able to play while ive been focused on anarchy.

+# Credits:
+Main Developers:
+Skitttyy
+0IMAX (kami5)
+Auth:
+bon55
+Visual help:
+shoreline (loader)
+0x22 (shaders)

+Various clients i can think off the top of my head that ive skidded:
+Future dumps to make nametags work muffin for future announcer
+CliNet for the snapple facts
+icehack
+3arth4ck for the rotations in 1.12 that work with future (didnt matter cuz got off future later) + some other stuff prob dont rmb any rest

  ## License
 MIT License